 While Blair came short of confirming reports that Ford is in fact smoking what appears to be a crack pipe, he did say that Ford appear in the video and that he was personally disappointed by the mayor’s beahviour.
 Blair also told the press that the mayor has not been questioned yet, but left the possibility of interviewing the mayor open-ended.

-Edward Prutschi, a legal analyst who regularly appears in Canada’s national media, was a guest on CTV News to discuss Rob Ford’s case and why the mayor has refused to publicly comment on the rampant allegations.
+Edward Prutschi, a legal analyst who regularly appears in Canada’s national media and criminal lawyer, was a guest on CTV News to discuss Rob Ford’s case and why the mayor has refused to publicly comment on the rampant allegations.
 Mr. Prutschi is first asked why Rob Ford not yet commented on this case, and why can’t he clear the air by addressing the many questions that Torontonians have.
 Mr. Prutschi mentions that while he has the right to comment, it is sound legal advice for him not to comment on what has transpired.
 As a lawyer who has defended many high-profile cases, Mr. Prutschi always advises his clients that the less they say, the easier it is to defend them.
 Mr. Prutschi however is cognizant that Ford has to strike a balance between being involved in potential criminal concerns and fulfilling his obligations as a public and political figure, which can be difficult.

 Mr. Prutschi is then asked why did the police, who were trailing Lisi for four months, and saw first-hand suspicious activities from Ford, fail to immediately question or arrest him.
 Mr. Prutschi suggests that we need to look at this from a macro-level and from the police’s perspective.
 The police are primarily concerned with trying to break-up a potentially extensive gun and drug trafficking network.
 Their priorities are not focused on trying to expose and embarrass Toronto’s mayor with potentially minor infractions like crack cocaine possession.
 The police do not want to jeopardize their investigation of high-level criminal activity to ‘politically-out’ mayor Ford because doing so might negatively impact their broader investigation.